FilipeMCruz/deus.ai-code-challenge/README.md

 This solution is a simple http server written in go.

-Since the domain and requirements are simple there's no need to over-complexify the solution, therefore I choose to:
+Since the domain and requirements were simple I've decided to introduce a new business rule:
+- valid page urls are present in a file that is loaded at startup

+This requirement introduces some complexity, there I've decided to:
-- not use any libraries, go already provides the basics needed to do what this challenge requires;
+- still not use any libraries, go already provides the basics needed to do what this challenge requires;
-- not follow a commonly used architecture such as onion, layered or clean architecture for the sake of simplicity:
+- follow a commonly used architecture - onion - since:
-    - e.g. there's no need to have a "service/use case" layer when there's almost no business logic, rules or processes to run.
+    - there's now a _small_ need to have a "service/use case" layer where the introduced business logic can run.

 API details can be found [here](docs/API.md).